-The status of Cuvier's beaked whales in the northern Gulf of Mexico, relative to OSP, is unknown.
+The status of Cuvier's beaked whales and other beaked whales in the northern Gulf of Mexico, relative to OSP, is unknown.
 The species is not listed as threatened or endangered under the Endangered Species Act.
 There are insufficient data to determine the population trends for this species.
-The total level of U.S. Gulf of Mexico fishery-caused mortality and serious injury for this stock is unknown, but assumed to be less than 10% of the calculated PBR and can be considered to be insignificant and approaching zero mortality and serious injury rate.
-This is a strategic stock because of evidence of human induced mortality and serious injury associated with acoustic activities.
+Total human-caused mortality and serious injury for this stock is not known but none has been documented.
+There is insufficient information available to determine whether the total fishery-related mortality and serious injury for this stock is insignificant and approaching zero mortality and serious injury rate.
+This is not a strategic stock because it is assumed that the average annual human-related mortality and serious injury does not exceed PBR.